awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 In your build directory you will now have shared objects for all the targets you have selected.

+### Installing the library
+If the library needs to be installed, run `make install`.
+This will install in default directory based on system.
+To install in another directory, run `cmake` with the `-DCMAKE_INSTALL_PREFIX` option with the desired directory before running `make install`
 ## Run
 ### GStreamer Plugin (kvssink)